-Since 1868, the Y has made roots in the Portland area.
-On March 31, 1868, Edward Quackenbush and William Wadhams held the first meeting of the Portland YMCA in the basement of the First Presbyterian Church.
-Early social and cultural activities included educational classes, lectures, mission meetings, musical entertainment and theatrical events.
+Since 1868, the Y has made roots in the Portland metro area.
+On Mar.
+31, 1868, Edward Quackenbush and William Wadhams held the first meeting of the Portland YMCA in the basement of the First Presbyterian Church.
 The Portland YMCA continued to grow and programs soon extended to sports and aquatics as health and physical education gained popularity.
-Technical classes in automotive, plumbing, electrical crafts, and horticulture were also held at the Portland YMCA beginning in the early 1900’s.
 By 1920, their educational classes served to become a technical school called the Oregon Institute of Technology.

 150 Years of Service